 - Avoid short journeys.
 Try combining several shorter trips or consider walking or cycling.
 Both of which will help keep you active, reduce air pollution and reduce wear and tear on your car.

 Taking care of your car will also help reduce how it affects air quality.
 It should also mean your car lasts longer and is less prone to breakdowns.

 - Get your car serviced regularly, this should keep everything working as efficiently as it should.

 - Keep your tyres pumped up.
 Under-inflated tyres mean your car has to work harder and use more fuel.

-- Make sure you keep devices like diesel particular filters (DPFs) in good working order.
-They can work less well, and cost a lot in repairs if not used properly.
+- Check devices are in good working order, like diesel particular filters (DPFs) .
+They can work less well, and cost a lot in repairs, if not used properly.

 Choosing the right car to reduce emissions